How to Make Everything Bagels

 Repeat with all balls of dough, and lightly cover with a clean kitchen towel or plastic wrap once formed.

 When you are done forming the dough, you'll want to start heating up your water bath and preheating your oven to 400° F (204° C).
-For your water bath, bring 4 quarts (4 L) of water and the malt syrup to a boil in a stockpot over medium-high heat.
+For your water bath, bring 4 quarts (4 L) of water and the malt syrup (or malt powder) to a boil in a stockpot over medium-high heat.

 Use a large slotted spoon or spider to add 1 or 2 bagels to the water bath.
 Boil for 1 minute, turning bagels over half-way through.
 Remove bagels with spoon to a clean kitchen towel and pat dry.
 Repeat for all bagels.